Kyle-Koivukangas/My-Website/README.md

 #Then Specify the following variables in Django settings:
 # BASE_DIR (location of base directory for Django project),
-# VUE_DIR (Location of Vueapp base directory, not necessary but I did this for convenience),
+# 8VUE_DIR (Location of Vueapp base directory, not necessary but I did this for convenience),
 # STATIC_ROOT (where you want collectstatic to put all the webpack bundles that will be served),
 # STATICFILES_DIRS (where the webpack bundles can be found (in 'dist' folder by default for Vue JS)),
 # WEBPACK_LOADER (settings for webpackloader)